-(6) Use Decodable Books
+Use Decodable Books

-Clare also highlights the importance of using decodable texts with students so they feel empowered and confident as they will be able to truly read all words in the books.
+Wood also highlights the importance of using decodable texts with students so they feel empowered and confident as they will be able to truly read all words in the books.

 “There are few primary students that could truly read ‘I have a crocodile’, ‘I have a giraffe’, ‘I have a bear’.
-There are far too many complex patterns going on.
-Decodable books are the gateway to beautiful texts.
-Decodable books work on a scope and sequence.”
+There are far too many complex patterns going on,” she explains.
+“Decodable books work on a scope and sequence.”

-As students actively participate in word building activities, they are building their skills of blending and segmenting sounds, and this develops great word attack skills.
+Word building is an active process that engages all learners.
+As students actively participate in word-building activities, they are building their skills of blending and segmenting sounds, and this develops great word attack skills.

-(8) Rework Sight Word Lists
+Rework Sight Word Lists

 Many schools use high-frequency or sight word lists to support young children’s reading development.
-These lists can often be divided into two categories – those that are easily decoded using initial sounds, for example – and, at, it, can and up, and those that have irregular spellings such as said and the.
+These lists can often be divided into two categories – those that are easily decoded using initial sounds, for example – and, at, it, can, and up, and those that have irregular spellings such as said and the.

 There are some words that come up all the time in the first year that students do need to remember, e.g., the, is, was, of, and so.
 If students encountered these in dictation activities and by the teacher modeling how the letters and sounds correspond, there is a far more likely chance that all students would be able to recall these words faster.